-- The person who receives your disclosure will provide the information to the Whistleblower Protection Officer (or to the Chairman of the Board of Directors if the disclosure is about the Whistleblower Protection Officer), as soon as practicable, ensuring your identity is protected, unless you have consented otherwise. - The Whistleblower Protection Officer (or the Chairman of the Board of Directors) will determine whether your disclosure is covered by this policy and if a formal, in-depth investigation is required.
+The person who receives your disclosure will provide the information to the Whistleblower Protection Officers (or to the Chairman of the Board if the disclosure is about the Managing Director or to the Managing Director if the disclosure is about any member of the Executive Leadership Team), as soon as practicable, ensuring your identity is protected, unless you have consented otherwise.

+The Whistleblower Protection Officers (or the Chairman of the Board if the disclosure is about the Managing Director or the Managing Director if the disclosure is about any member of the Executive Leadership Team) will determine whether your disclosure is covered by this policy and if a formal, indepth investigation is required.

-If an investigation is required, the Whistleblower Protection Officer will determine whether the investigation of your disclosure should be conducted internally or externally and appoint an investigator with no personal interest in the matter.
-The Whistleblower Protection Officer may consider an external investigation is appropriate to ensure fairness and independence or because specialist skills or expertise are required.
+If an investigation is required, the Whistleblower Protection Officers (or the Chairman of the Board if the disclosure is about the Managing Director or the Managing Director if the disclosure is about any member of the Executive Leadership Team) will determine whether the investigation of your disclosure should be conducted internally or externally and appoint an investigator with no personal interest in the matter.
+The Whistleblower Protection Officers (or the Chairman of the Board if the disclosure is about the Managing Director or the Managing Director if the disclosure is about any member of the Executive Leadership Team) may consider an external investigation is appropriate to ensure fairness and independence or because specialist skills or expertise are required.